wazuh/wazuh-documentation/source/learning-wazuh/build-lab/access-ec2-instances.rst

 - Click on **[Decrypt Password]**.
 - Save the Administrator password somewhere so you don't lose it.
-- Open an RDP session with the Elastic IP you associated with your Windows instance, using the Administrator account and the password you just acquired.
+- Open an RDP session with the Elastic IP address you associated with your Windows instance, using the Administrator account and the password you just acquired.
 - When prompted in Windows about making your PC be discoverable, choose "No".